MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -ExclusionExtension

-Specifies an array of file name extensions, such as obj or lib, to exclude from scheduled, custom, and real-time scanning.
+Specifies the file name extensions, such as `obj` and `lib`, to exclude from scheduled, custom,
+and real-time scanning.

+To replace all existing values with the values you specify, use the following syntax: `"Extension1","Extension2",..."ExtensionN"`.

+To add values without affecting existing values, use the **Add-MPPreference** cmdlet:

+`Add-MpPreference -ExclusionExtension "Extension1","Extension2"..."ExtensionN"`

+To remove values without affecting other existing values, use the **Remove-MPPreference** cmdlet:

+`Remove-MpPreference -ExclusionExtension "Extension1","Extension2"..."ExtensionN"`

+To empty the list, use the value $null for this parameter.

 ```yaml
 Type: String[]